AlexanderTheBored/Backend-Test/README.md

 ## 📢 Credits

 Created by AlexanderTheBored.
-Inspired by manga reader apps and animated
+Inspired by manga reader apps and anime